Apply Today

 Upon completion of the programme students should be able to:

-- Recognise and manage life-threatening conditions and provide immediate care of medical emergencies, including First Aid and resuscitation.
+- Recognise and manage life-threatening conditions and provide the immediate core of medical emergencies including First Aid and resuscitation.

 Upon completion of the programme students should be able to:

-- Ensure the care and safety of patients is central to their everyday practice.
+- Discuss and apply the principles of medical professionalism and its importance in patient care recognising that the care and safety of patients is central to their everyday practice.

-- Respect patients, regardless of their lifestyles, culture, beliefs, religions, race, colour, gender, sexuality, disability, age, and social or economic status.
+- Discuss and apply the basic principles that underpin good ethical practice including the need to respect patients regardless of their lifestyle, culture, beliefs, religion, race, colour, gender, sexuality, disability, age, and social or economic status.

 Accreditation